jessepav/lacygoill-wiki-backup/floating_point.md

 adding 1.

 ###
-## How is an integer usually stored?
+## How much memory is usually used to store an integer?

 With a 32 bit word.

-## How is a negative integer usually stored?
+## Which representation is usually used to store a negative integer?

 Most machines use a representation called 2's complement.

+With this representation, positive integers are stored as usual.
-A  negative integer  `—x`,  where  `1 ≤  x  ≤ 2^31`,  is  stored  as the  binary representation of the positive integer `2^32 — x`.
+However, a negative integer `—x`, where `1 ≤  x ≤ 2^31`, is stored as the binary representation of the positive integer `2^32 — x`.

 For example, the integer -71 is stored as: